Newsletter No. 19 – Social Law

 … of March 25, 2015

-Effect of the conclusion of a transaction between the signature and the approval of the termination
+Effect of concluding a settlement between the signing and the approval of the termination

 … of April 1, 2015